-- An aging housing stock that requires rehabilitation outside of the current federal funding allocation budget - Lack of industrial infrastructure to attract big corporate businesses for more economic development impact
+- An aging housing stock that requires substantial rehabilitation that exceed the current federal funding allocation budget - Lack of industrial infrastructure to attract big corporate businesses for more economic development impact in target area

 The City of Sanford continues to implement a Lien Amnesty Program that seeks to help return properties to productive use by allowing certain code enforcement liens to be reduced after property is brought into compliance with the City Codes.
-During the FY 2016-2017 program year, the program helped generate \$129, 568 in outstanding liens and bring 39 properties into code compliance.
+During the FY 2018-2019 program year, the program helped generate \$123,555 in outstanding liens and bring 30 properties into code compliance.
 Without this special program, liens would continue to accumulate and ultimately prevent development.

-The City also continued to examining methods and unit designs to make effective use of close to 100 vacant, undersized infill lots within the Choice Neighborhood areas in the Goldsboro community.
+The City continues to examine methods and unit designs to make effective use of approximately 100 vacant, undersized infill lots within the Choice Neighborhood areas in the Goldsboro community.
 In addition to these ideas and standards, Sanford is seeking to have a mix of single family and multifamily housing units.
-The preliminary plans and schematics have been presented at Community Meetings and Stakeholder meetings through the Choice Neighborhoods Planning Initiative during the 2017-2018 program year.
+The Transformation Plans and schematics have been presented at Community Meetings and Stakeholder meetings during the 2018-2019 program year.

-During the FY 2017-2018, the City of Sanford re-evaluated its housing rehabilitation program needs after finding that there were a large number of case denials for the Immediate Needs Program.
+During the 2017 program year, the City of Sanford re-evaluated its housing rehabilitation program needs after finding that there were a large number of case denials for the Immediate Needs Program.
 Cases were denied for several reasons, primarily because the repair needs far exceeded the \$15,000 per unit cap for the Immediate Needs Program.
 The City, with feedback from the community changed the focus of their housing program to focus on larger rehabilitation or reconstruction activities that would provide a larger visual impact on the target areas.
+The City has continued providing housing rehabilitation and reconstruction assistance in 2018-2019, with the completion of two units.
+Five (5) household received immediate needs in 2018-2019.